 With our launch into film, we’re bringing you the best of the best, and asking them 4 questions: how did you get here, what do you do, what advice do you have, and how are you coping during this time.
-Next up is Marcell Rév, the cinematographer behind White God, Assassination Nation, Paterno, and Euphoria.
-In this new series spanning across all of our interviews, our aim is to illustrate a map of fashion, beauty, film, and music, giving you the insight you need to get to where you want to go.
+Next up is Marcell Rév, the cinematographer behind Assassination Nation, Paterno, and Euphoria.
+In this new series, our aim is to illustrate a map of the fashion, beauty, music, and film industries, giving you the insight you need to get to where you want to go.

 This interview took place over the phone between Tate in Echo Park and Marcell Rév in West Hollywood, Los Angeles